Team7034/FRC-2019/README.md

 If These steps don't work or if you don't have Robotpy-installer go to https://robotpy.readthedocs.io/en/stable/install/cscore.html and follow the steps posted there This is the source of these steps

+Make sure to always download in http://frcvision.local/ with the raspberry pi powered and connected to the device using ethernet or Radio
+- go to the application tab
+- change the file type to a custom python code
+- switch over to the writable mode
+- add the chicken vision file and save it